andrasq/node-qtimeit/Readme.md

 - tiny command line one-liners can run out of cache and give inflated results
 - need a way to force deoptimization so can time deoptimized version too

+- `scale` option to bench if each benchmark itself loops